huserben/TfsExtensions/BuildTasks/overview.md

 ## Release Notes
 The latest release notes can be found on [Github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md).

+## Known Issues
+A list of current issues can be found on [Github](https://github.com/huserben/TfsExtensions/issues).

 ## Basic Configuration
 The configuration is quite simple.
 After adding the task to your current build, you can select under *Basic Configuration* the Name of the Build you would like to trigger.